-method was evaluated for a slightly different dual problem (considered in Chapter 9) in [119, 55, 56].
+The dual subgradient algorithm for the MAP-inference problem in the described form was proposed in [78].
+Independently, the subgradient method was evaluated for a slightly different dual problem (considered in Chapter 9) in [79]-[81].

-Although the min-sum diffusion algorithm is known at least since the 70's, its detailed convergence analysis was given only recently in [102].
-The anisotropic diffusion was introduced in the work [51], along with a unified analysis and evaluation of different dual coordinate ascent algorithms including the CMP (Convex Message Passing) algorithm [35] and MPLP (Message Passing for Linear Programming) [28].
-The latter was recently significantly improved in [128].
+Although the min-sum diffusion algorithm is known at least since the 70's, its detailed convergence analysis was given only recently in [66].
+The anisotropic diffusion was introduced in the work [69], along with a unified analysis and evaluation of different dual coordinate ascent algorithms including the CMP (Convex Message Passing) algorithm [67] and MPLP (Message Passing for Linear Programming) [82].
+The latter was recently significantly improved in [83].

-A min-sum diffusion-like algorithm for general convex piecewise linear functions was suggested in [139].
-A unified analysis of the convergence properties of block-coordinate descent algorithms for non-smooth convex functions was recently given in [141].
+A min-sum diffusion-like algorithm for general convex piecewise linear functions was suggested in [84].
+A taxonomy of dual block-coordinate ascent methods for the MAP-inference problem has been proposed in [85].
+A unified analysis of the convergence properties of block-coordinate descent algorithms for non-smooth convex functions was recently given in [86].

 There is an alternative method that guarantees the monotonic improvement of the dual objective as well as the convergence to the node-edge agreement.
-Its representative is the Augmenting DAG (directed acyclic graph) algorithm, proposed by [59] and recently reviewed in [140].
-A generalization of this algorithm to higher order models was suggested in [21].
-This algorithm can be seen as an instance of the combinatorial primal-dual method [79].
-The latter covers in particular such famous techniques as the algorithm of Ford-Fulkerson for max-flow and the Hungarian method for the linear assignment problem.
+Its representative is the Augmenting DAG (directed acyclic graph) algorithm, proposed by [48] and recently reviewed in [46].
+A generalization of this algorithm to higher order models was suggested in [87].
+This algorithm can be seen as an instance of the combinatorial primal-dual method [88].
+The latter covers in particular such famous techniques as the algorithm of Ford-Fulkerson for maxflow and the Hungarian method for the linear assignment problem.